datasharingframework/dsf-process-tutorial/learning/concepts/dsf/service-delegates.md

 ```
 org.package.myClass
 ```
-All that is left is for your Java class to extend `AbstractServiceDelegate` and override the `doExecute` method.
+All that is left is for your Java class to extend `AbstractServiceDelegate` and override the `execute` method.
 This is the place where you can put your actual business logic.
 The method will be called when the [BPMN process execution](../../concepts/dsf/bpmn-process-execution.md) arrives at the [Service Task](../../concepts/bpmn/service-tasks.md) your Service Delegate is linked to.
 The constructor of your delegate class should also forward a `ProcessPluginApi` instance to its superclass constructor.